Big Pigeon in Southwest Iowa

 • b.
 25 Jan 1925 rural Loveland, Boomer Twp., Pott.
 Co.; s/o Frank W. Plummer (b. near Beebeetown, Harrison Co.) & Hazel E. Jacobsen (b. near Loveland, Pott.
 Co.); family moved to Co.
 Bluffs in 1940 and later to Omaha.

 • 424 Inf.
 Regt., 106 Inf.
-Div., XVIII Corps, First Army; KIA 28 Dec 1944 near Manhay, west of St. Vith, Belgium.
+Div., XVIII Corps, First Army; KIA 28 Dec 1944 near Manhay, 30 miles west of St. Vith, Belgium.

-• Notes: When the German Ardennes Counteroffensive began on 16 Dec 1944, the 424th Inf.
+• Military Note: When the German Ardennes Counteroffensive began on 16 Dec 1944, the 424th Inf.
 Regt. was at Winterspelt, Rhineland-Palatine, Germany, near the Belgian border.
 The other two 106th Inf.
 Div. regiments, the 422nd and 423rd, were in the Schnee Eifel to the north and were encircled and surrendered on 19 Dec.
 Meanwhile, the 424th had withdrawn from Winterspelt NW across the Our River to St. Vith, Belgium, where it was attached to the 7th Armored Division and joined the defense of St. Vith.
-Around 21 Dec, the 424th joined the American withdrawal from St. Vith further west to Manhay.
+Around 21 Dec, the 424th joined the US withdrawal from St. Vith further west to Manhay.

 † Pogge, George Hubert, SN 0-718-974, US Army Air Force, Pott.
 Co.